 If you are looking to live all the way to your 100th birthday make sure your eating plan meets these three requirements:

 Foods that lower blood pressure is not the only thing you need to do.
 Remember you must include plenty of sleep - at least eight hours per night, exercise, reduce your stress, do not smoke, and limit your alcohol consumption.

 Carbohydrates are your body's main source of energy.
 They give you the energy to take a brisk walk, and do other exercises.
 It keeps us mentally sharp and in good spirits throughout the day.
 Yet without them, we would not only lack energy, but have a sluggish brain and our digestive system would not operate smoothly.

 It helps our brain and nervous system operate at peak performance.

-Carbohydrates are starches, sugars and fibers that come mainly from plants a requirement of foods that lower blood pressure.
-And, there are two kinds, complex an simple, with 55% of your total calories must be from carbohydrates.
+Carbohydrates are starches, sugars and fibers that come mainly from plants, a requirement of foods that lower blood pressure.
+Also, there are two kinds, complex an simple, with 55% of your total calories must be from carbohydrates.

 Although fats add to the taste of our food, eating too much fat contributes to obesity, heart disease, high blood pressure, cancer, diabetes, and other diseases.

 Something to remember while fats contribute to our feelings of fullness after a meal, they also stimulate our appetite.
 So we should follow the experts recommendations to eat no more than 30% of our calories from fat.